Loved Again Media Brings Back the Joy of Owning Music with Its Curated CD Subscription Box

 The CD Subscription Box meets that renewed interest head-on.
 Affordable, flexible, and built around discovery, it offers a refreshing counterpoint to disposable streaming culture.

-“People want music they can hold, keep, and revisit,” said the representative.
+“People want music they can hold, keep, and revisit,” said owner, Joshua Dray.
 “There’s something special about owning a physical album.
 You build a connection with it — and it’s yours, no matter what happens online.”

 About Loved Again Media